Sathyanarayanan Mundayoor, who is Uncle Moosa to his library volunteers in Arunachal Pradesh

 The first community library was set up at Etalin in the upper reaches of the Dibang Valley.
 The Etalin library wound up in two years and the library network grew in Lohit district, which has in recent times been split into three separate districts.
 There are now 13 libraries — some dormant, some active, some in between.
 Resources are short and so these are mostly small setups with a limited number of books and periodicals.

 It is not necessary for them to be large.
 The library network is meant to reach out to villages and towns that dot Arunachal across the rambling and diverse topography of the state.
-Small works better in such conditions. ...
+Small works better in such conditions.
+Different parts of Arunachal are often ...